Search

 Tronchón Town Hall

 The Town Hall of Tronchón is determined by its powerful and sober volumetry.
 It is built on an irregular ground plan, adapted to the unevenness of the terrain, in masonry reinforced with ashlars at the corners.
-All of it is the result of two construction phases, consisting of a main body built towards late 15th and early 16th centuryThe building has a quadrangular floor plan and two floors, whose rooms are articulated around the stairwell, as well as a front body rectangular plan attached to the main façade that would be added during the XVI and XVII centuriesThe lower floor of which was arranged as a slicewhile the superior was organized in different rooms.
+It is the result of two construction phases, consisting of a main body built towards the end of the 15th century and the beginning of the 16th century, with a quadrangular floor plan and two floors whose rooms are articulated around the stairwell, as well as a rectangular front body attached to the main facade that would be added during the 16th and 17th centuries, whose lower floor was arranged as a commodities exchange, while the upper floor was organized into various rooms.

 On the exterior, the simple design of the commodities exchange stands out, which opens on three sides with openings of different characteristics: a large pointed arch to the east, two semicircular arches supported on a thick central pillar to the north and a large segmental arch to the west.
-On the east side there is also the segmental arch that gave access, as a plaque indicates, to the “meat shop”.butcher’s shop“.
+On the east side there is also the segmental arch that gave access, as a plaque indicates, to the “carniceria“.
 Today it is the headquarters of the local cultural association.

 Finishing off the whole, there is a wooden eave with corbels decorated with reliefs and the date 1606.